How Long to Let Brisket Rest in Cooler? (OVERNIGHT)

 Or you can use butcher paper or foil instead for proper insulation.
 Preheat the cooler by pouring a tub of boiling water and closing the lid for a while.

-Dump the water out and place the brisket wrapped in foil and towel and pulled at 200-205 F, within the cooler.
+Dump the water out place the brisket wrapped in foil and towel and pull at 200-205 F, within the cooler.

 You allow the brisket to rest overnight wherein it reaches 140 F. The boiling water puts moisture into the carrier instead of taking it away from the brisket while keeping the latter moist.